-The countries apart from Malaysia that are along the route include Singapore, Thailand, Laos, China, Mongolia, Russia, Belarus, Poland, Germany, France, Spain and Portugal.
+The countries that are along the route are Singapore, Malaysia, Thailand, Laos, China, Mongolia, Russia, Belarus, Poland, Germany, France, Spain and Portugal.
 Time zones change at all points, and intrepid travellers can choose from the many sidebar train journeys along the length of the route.

 Among the things to note here is that this is not a journey completed by a single train.
 Reddit user u/htGoSEVe, who created a map of the train journey from Portugal’s Lagos to Singapore, pointed out that travellers will have to change trains at several points.

 In some cases, the change may not even happen at the same station but a different one in the same city.
 Moreover, trains may still be suspended and entire routes may remain closed because of COVID-19.
 Thus, travellers will have to do their own research before undertaking this journey.
 (You can read the entire discussion here.)

 Additionally, it is unclear how many days the journey might take.
 According to Mashable, rail expert Mark Smith of seat61.com believes that the trip would take 21 days to complete, including overnight stops, time taken for documentation and rushing from one station to another to catch a connecting train.